BarslLVl/vitaforce/README.md

 - **Login Redirects**: Fixed issues where users were not redirected properly after logging in or signing up.
 - **Cart Quantity Updates**: Fixed an issue where cart quantities were not updating correctly.
 - **Admin Dashboard Access**: Resolved a problem where some admin functionalities were not properly restricted to admin users only.

+## SEO Enhancements
+- **robots.txt**: Configured to allow search engines to index the site efficiently.
+- **sitemap.xml**: Contains structured data for all important pages to improve site crawling.
+- **Meta Tags**: Added meta descriptions to key pages for better search engine visibility.
+- **404 Page**: Custom 404 page ensures users are redirected to meaningful content.

 ## Wireframes
 Wireframes were created to visualize the layout and functionality of the website on different devices.
 You can view these wireframes for the following pages: